sisiwei/2015-spring-cuny-web-scraping/README.md

 ## How to Turn in Assignments

-First, save your code in a file named 'ps1.py', 'ps2.py' or 'ps3.py' depending on which problem set you're completing.
+First, create a folder in your PythonAnywhere account called "homework".
+Put all of your future homework in this file.

+Second, create a python file named after the problem set, such as "problem-set-1.py" and so forth, every time you're working on an assignment.

-Second, at the top of your code, in a comment, write down the name of the problem set and your name like so:
+Third, at the top of your code, in a comment, write down the name of the problem set and your name like so:
 ```python
 # Problem Set 0
 # Name: Sisi Wei